chenasraf/gi_gen/README.md

 Please feel free to open PRs or issues with bug fixes/reports, or feature requests.

-This project was built using Go, and should run easily with the normal Go tools.
+This project was built using Go, and should run easily with the normal Go tools with no further configuration.

 Testing was only done on macOS using ARM architecture, so feel free to report any issues on your platform if you have any, or are missing your platform and cannot/don't want to build from source (I